 For the Rijksmuseum, we devised and created an online experience with our ultra-res storytelling tool Micrio for the large retrospective exhibition on Johannes Vermeer, through which his works can be experienced down to the smallest detail.

-In 2023, the Rijksmuseum has the largest number of Vermeer paintings ever on display.
+In 2023, the Rijksmuseum put the largest number of Vermeer paintings ever on display.
 Especially for this retrospective, we made a high-quality online exhibition of all Vermeer works with the museum and design partner Fabrique, narrated by Stephen Fry.
 That same year, the interactive was honored with two Webby Awards, the most important internet award in the world, a European Design Award, a Dutch Interactive Award, two Grand Prix Content Marketing Awards, two Dutch Creativity Awards plus five European Lovie Awards.

 To support the largest Vermeer overview ever, the Rijksmuseum also wanted to develop a virtual exhibition, comparable to the interactive web experience we had previously created around Rembrandt's Night Watch.
 The online exploration of Vermeer's work and life should be just as impressive as the exhibition in the museum.
 And all this within the existing Rijksmuseum website that we built two years earlier.
 A perfect job for our ultra-resolution storytelling tool Micrio!